We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 People with certain health conditions may wish to avoid using heated mattress pads.
 Parents and caregivers should also not put them in the beds of children and infants, as they may be unable to change the settings or get out of bed easily.

 Diabetic neuropathy is a condition that people with diabetes sometimes develop.
-People with diabetic neuropathy may not be able to feel how hot the mattress pad is, which may result in them sustaining accidental burns.
+People with diabetic neuropathy may not be able to feel how hot the mattress pad is, resulting in them sustaining accidental burns.

-However, if a person with diabetic neuropathy wants to use a heated mattress pad, they can heat the pad before they sleep and switch it off overnight.
+However, if a person with diabetic neuropathy wants to use a heated mattress pad, they can heat it before sleeping and switch it off overnight.

 Also, heated mattress pads may not be suitable during pregnancy.
 Overheating during pregnancy can cause complications in the heart and neural tubes of the developing fetus.